jh603/jerryhuang.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a software engineer working on generative AI applications in New York, NY.
+I'm a software engineer working on buildling and deploying generative AI applications in New York, NY.
 I graduated from Duke University with a bachelors in Computer Science.
-Here is a link to my [CV](https://jh603.github.io/files/Jerry_Huang_CV_website.pdf)
+Here is a link to my [CV](https:/jerryhuang.github.io/files/Jerry_Huang_CV_website.pdf)

 Research Interests
 ======